Eating Well Choosing Better

 Scone reformulation guidance

-Scones were identified within the ‘morning goods’ category of the Eating Well Choosing Better programme as a food of particular relevance to the Northern Ireland (NI) population.
+Scones were identified within the ‘morning goods’ category of the Eating Well Choosing Better programme as a food of particular relevance to the Northern Ireland population.
 Foods included in this category are amongst the top ten contributors to sugar intake in the UK.
-In NI, scones are frequently consumed as a mid-morning snack and are also regularly served at meetings and events.
+In Northern Ireland, scones are frequently consumed as a mid-morning snack and are also regularly served at meetings and events.

-The Food Standards Agency, in partnership with the 11 district councils in NI, surveyed and sampled a range of scones available from high street coffee shops during 2018, to determine the level of calories, fat, sugar and salt.
-The project found the average scone contained 408kcal (one fifth of the recommended daily calorie intake), 20g of sugar (equivalent to five sugar cubes) and 1.9g of salt (one third of the guideline daily amount) (FSA NI 2018).
+The FSA, in partnership with the 11 district councils in Northern Ireland, surveyed and sampled a range of scones available from high street coffee shops during 2018, to determine the level of calories, fat, sugar and salt.
+The project found the average scone contained 408kcal (one fifth of the recommended daily calorie intake), 20g of sugar (equivalent to five sugar cubes) and 1.9g of salt (one third of the guideline daily amount) (FSA 2018).

-FSA NI in partnership with the College of Agriculture, Food and Rural Enterprise have created guidance (and a summary) to help businesses produce great tasting healthier scones lower in calories, fat, sugar and salt.
+The FSA, in partnership with the College of Agriculture, Food and Rural Enterprise, has created guidance (and a summary) to help businesses produce great-tasting, healthier scones lower in calories, fat, sugar and salt.
 The guidance contains recipes and tips businesses can use to make their own unique scones that meet the Government guidelines for calories, sugar and salt, as well as providing novel ideas on how to make smaller sized scones appealing to customers.

 Cheesecake reformulation guidance